Anggapw182/Anggapw182/README.md

 **an aspiring musician** 🎸.

-* 🔭 Currently I work at Bank BTN as a BackEnd Developer
+* 🔭 Currently I work at Mandiri Inhealth as a Fullstack Developer
 * 💫 Always aiming at **usability** and **code performance** at all costs.
 * 👽 Learning any tecnology that apears on my way.
 * ⚡ Fun fact: sharing is magic 🐰